shaneyflores/BearClassifierDL/README.md

 ## Contributions

-Pull requests are encouraged to help other learn about deep learning.
+Pull requests are encouraged to help others learn about deep learning.
 For major changes, please open an issue first to discuss what you would like to change.
-This project is for educational purposes; please do not attempt to submit this project as your own.
+This project is for educational purposes only; do not attempt to submit this project as your own.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)